 Pros: Bright lamp, inexpensive

 The PJD5155 is an inexpensive projector with a very bright lamp that is well suited for presentations in well lit rooms.
 It has a bigger body than most models in its class, making it much less portable than its competitors.
-It also has one of the loudest fans we encountered, which could be distracting in a presentation situation.
+It also has one of the loudest fans we encountered.
 Its relatively low resolution makes it a poor choice for home theaters.
-If you don't care about portability and don't mind a loud fan, this could be an inexpensive conference room projector, but the BenQ MS524A performs much better in that capacity.
+However, for many people these shortcomings will be erased by its relatively low price.
+If you don't care about portability and don't mind a loud fan, this is a great and inexpensive conference or class room projector.

 RELATED REVIEW: The Best Projectors of 2017